 Redefining The Way We Offer Support

-Recent renovations to our Bissell East building is significantly improving people’s ability to access housing supports, employment opportunities, skills training, and other vital programs necessary to address the challenges of poverty.
+Our Bissell buildings support people’s ability to access housing supports, employment opportunities, skills training, and other vital programs necessary to address the challenges of poverty.

 1. Access to Basic Needs

 Everyone’s basic needs must first be met in a timely manner before longer-term changes can be contemplated.
-Moving the showers, washrooms, laundry facilities closer together will be more efficient and enable us to increase the number of amenities available.
-Separating these facilities from the open area where programs happen will also provide a more dignifying experience for clients.
+Keeping the showers, washrooms, and laundry facilities close together is more efficient and enables us to increase the number of amenities available.
+Separating these facilities from the open area where programs happen also provides a more dignifying experience for clients.

 2. Community Development

-A stronger sense of community within the new space will increase participation, foster collaboration, and promote learning.
-The addition of multi-purpose rooms will allow for more, quality programs with fewer barriers and distractions in order to nurture a strong culture.
-We will integrate circular designs and other elements throughout that honour Indigenous culture and traditions, and represent the diversity of our community.
+A strong sense of community within the Community Space increases participation, fosters collaboration, and promotes learning.
+The multi-purpose rooms allow for more, quality programs with fewer barriers and distractions to nurture a strong culture.
+We integrated circular designs and other elements throughout that honour Indigenous culture and traditions and represent the diversity of our community.